Cancel anytime

 Positioning

-Macy's positions itself as a mid-to-high-end department store chain offering a wide assortment of merchandise and services.
-Its competitive advantages include its brand recognition, extensive store network, and loyalty program, though it faces stiff competition from online retailers and other department stores.
+Macy's positions itself as a mid-to-upper-tier department store offering a mix of national brands and private labels.
+Its competitive advantages include brand recognition, store locations, and loyalty programs.

 Total Addressable Market (TAM)